bamarni/dockness/README.md

 It spins up a simplistic DNS server, only listening for questions about A records.

-Behind the scene it will run `docker-machine ip {machine}` in order to resolve the IP address of a given machine.
+Behind the scene it will use [libmachine](https://github.com/docker/machine) in order to resolve IP addresses.

 ## Installation